 According to Kapalka, limited knowledge in the medical community about how to navigate trans and gender dysphoria issues can be a big impediment in someone’s ability to get the help they need.
 “Sadly, a challenge that I have heard many TGNCI [transgender, gender nonconforming, and intersex] folks face is a lack of education from providers about the intersections of gender-affirming care and eating disorder recovery,” Kapalka says.
 “An example of this is cisgender providers gatekeeping gender-affirming medical letters for clients because the provider believes that the desire to have a gender-affirming surgery is perpetuated by the eating disorder.”

-Gender-affirming care is something many cisgender individuals may not know about: it’s a type of health care that holistically attends to the needs and physical, mental, and social well-being of trans individuals while “respectfully affirming their gender identity,” .
-This kind of specific, comprehensive care is critical, because trans and gender diverse (TGD) people have been shown to rooted in discrimination, lack of access to care, and existing biases in the medical community.
+Gender-affirming care is something many cisgender individuals may not know about: it’s a type of health care that holistically attends to the needs and physical, mental, and social well-being of trans individuals while “respectfully affirming their gender identity,” according to experts.
+This kind of specific, comprehensive care is critical, because trans and gender diverse (TGD) people have been shown to experience significant health disparities rooted in discrimination, lack of access to care, and existing biases in the medical community.
 As Kapalka points out, health care providers who aren’t specifically trained in TGD issues may make life-altering decisions for patients that aren’t informed or sensitive.